The Dresden Files short fiction: "Publicity and Advertising"

 Bob and Harry have a discussion about how to write a Yellow Pages ad for Harry Dresden's business.
 Bob thinks that Harry's ad copy is boring and uninteresting, while Harry dismisses Bob's suggestions as deceptive or unbelievable.
 Eventually, Harry wins out and goes back to working on formulas.
 Formulae.

 Set between Death Masks and Blood Rites, Publicity and Advertising was published on Jim Butcher's web site.
 It was later reprinted in Side Jobs as Vignette.

 "Aftermath"

 Harry Dresden has just been shot, and the police are checking the scene of the crime on Thomas Raith's boat.
 Karrin Murphy joins them only to hear that the body has not been found.
 Not really accepting the fact that he's dead, Murphy starts moving on with her life, strengthening her contacts in Chicago's supernatural community and trying to do her duty as both a policewoman and as a member of the supernatural group.
-In the meanwhile, a number of splinter groups is trying to step in the vampire Red Court, the Fomors being the most successful.
+Meanwhile, a number of splinter groups are vying for power to fill the vacuum left by the Red Court, the Fomor being the most successful.
 The story was narrated by Karrin Murphy.

 Set between Changes and Ghost Story, Aftermath was published exclusively in Side Jobs (October 26, 2010).